joeycarter/website/content/post/dundas-street.md

 A better solution, I think, would be to keep the name "Dundas", but to change the namesake.
 This avoids the issue of having no namesake, while still removing the association to Henry Dundas.
-It is a simple, elegant, and more importantly, inexpensive solution that address all the issues that have been raised about naming public institutions and infrastructure after racist, colonialist men from the past, without spending millions of dollars changing street signs.
+It is a simple, elegant, and more importantly, inexpensive solution that addresses all the issues that have been raised about naming public institutions and infrastructure after racist, colonialist men from the past, without spending millions of dollars changing street signs.
-It's not the first time it's been considered either: the township of Russell, ON, near Ottawa, [has voted to "rededicate" their town](https://www.cbc.ca/news/canada/ottawa/russell-township-name-rededication-motion-1.5639713) from Peter Russel, a pre-Confederation government official who owned slaves, to another, more noble "Russel" (still to be determined).
+It's not the first time it's been considered either: the township of Russell, ON, near Ottawa, [has voted to "rededicate" their town](https://www.cbc.ca/news/canada/ottawa/russell-township-name-rededication-motion-1.5639713) from Peter Russell, a pre-Confederation government official who owned slaves, to another, more noble "Russell" (still to be determined).
 For Dundas Street, there is already a [Wikipedia entry](https://en.wikipedia.org/wiki/Dundas_(surname)) listing notable figures with the surname "Dundas".
 Take [Hugh Dundas](https://en.wikipedia.org/wiki/Hugh_Dundas), for example, a distinguished Royal Air Force pilot who fought Nazis in World War II.
 We need not limit ourselves to historical figures either—we can go local too.
-There are currently [23 "Dundas"s in Toronto](https://www.canada411.ca/search/si/2/dundas/Toronto+ON/), and [101 in Ontario](https://www.canada411.ca/search/si/2/dundas/Toronto+ON/).
+There are currently [23 "Dundas&rdquo;s in Toronto](https://www.canada411.ca/search/si/2/dundas/Toronto+ON/), and [101 in Ontario](https://www.canada411.ca/search/si/2/dundas/Toronto+ON/).
 Surely at least one of them would be willing to have a street named after them.
 We could even make a fun contest of it: *"Is your name Dundas?
-Have a major Toronto street rededicated to you."*
+Have a major Toronto street rededicated to you.&rdquo;*

 An alternative solution, which has been floated frequently in how to handle statues honouring people like Henry Dundas, is to simply put up a plaque explaining how this person was oppressive, but preserve the statue itself as a sort of token with which we can educate ourselves, thus not "erasing history."
 This solution falls short for two reasons.